StatCan/Kubeflow-electron-app/README.md

 The following cybersecurity best practices have not yet been implemented in this Electron app:

-1. Defining a [Content Security Policy](https://www.electronjs.org/docs/latest/tutorial/security#7-define-a-content-security-policy): I am assuming The Zone has its own content security policy.
-I am not entirely sure it is allowed to overwrite this by intercepting the zone's CSP and overriding it !
+1. Defining a [Content Security Policy](https://www.electronjs.org/docs/latest/tutorial/security#7-define-a-content-security-policy): I am assuming Kubeflow has its own content security policy.
+I am not entirely sure it is allowed to overwrite this by intercepting Kubeflow's CSP and overriding it !

 2. Popups are allowed: I like the fact that new scripts open in new windows!
 And I don't see the risk.